Hassan220022/ACPC_grading_System_Server_simulation/rreadme.md

-Below is a **rewritten README** that **includes all the key formulas** used in this project.
-They are provided in LaTeX‐style notation for clarity.
-Please note that **GitHub’s default Markdown renderer** does not support LaTeX math out of the box—if you wish to see rendered formulas on GitHub, you can use a **browser extension** (e.g., MathJax Plugin) or **view locally** in a Markdown editor that supports LaTeX.

----

 # ACPC Grading System Server Simulation

 This project simulates an **ACPC Grading System Server** where multiple computers process incoming tasks (contest problem submissions).
 Tasks arrive at random intervals, each requiring a random (exponential) amount of service time.
 If no computer is available, the tasks wait in a queue until a computer becomes free.